5 UK Budget Planner Mistakes Costing You Hundreds [2026]

 There are several steps you can take to reduce the impact of energy costs on your budget while also making sure you are accounting for them accurately.
 Our guide on 10 free ways to slash your energy bills this winter and save up to £300 is a practical starting point for reducing what you actually spend.
 If you are thinking about longer-term home improvements, the home insulation ROI guide for 2026 breaks down which upgrades genuinely pay for themselves over time.

 For those living in London specifically, energy costs carry their own unique pressures.
-Our guide to energy bills in London for single occupants in 2026 covers what you should realistically be budgeting if you are renting or living alone in the capital.
+Our guide to single-person London energy bills and monthly electricity costs in 2026 covers what you should realistically be budgeting if you are renting or living alone in the capital.

 Remember